Available for new projects

 Map the offer

-Start with the services, audience, and customer questions that matter most.
+Start with the services, markets, and customer questions that drive the most valuable calls.

 2. 2